Ireland: leading Europe in supporting peace

 Therefore, Ireland has for many years focused in particular on the injustices and infringements of human rights suffered by Palestinians as a result of the Israeli occupation.
 These include the seizure of land for Israeli settlements, evictions of families, destruction of homes and farm buildings, of wells and water tanks, and of trees and crops, as well as movement restrictions and unequal treatment.

 We believe that these critical issues cannot wait for an overall peace agreement, and action must be taken to ensure that the viability of a two-state solution is maintained.

 A focus on the situation on the ground

-In February 2015 Charles Flanagan, Minister for Foreign Affairs and Trade, visited Israel, the West Bank and Gaza to see for himself what was happening on the ground.
-With the viability of the two state solution jeopardised by continued settlement expansion, Minister Flanagan has been to the fore in calling for the EU to reappraise its approach to see how best it can contribute to creating the conditions for a resumption of purposeful negotiations aimed at the achievement of the two state solution and, in the meantime, ensuring the viability of a future Palestinian state.
+Minister for Foreign Affairs Simon Coveney has visited Israel and the occupied Palestinian territory five times since taking up his role.
+With the viability of the two-state solution jeopardised by developments on the ground, Minister Coveney has been to the fore in calling for a resumption of purposeful negotiations aimed at the achievement of the two-state solution and, in the meantime, ensuring the viability of a future Palestinian State.

-Ireland’s consistent support for the search for peace in the Middle East, and the achievement of a Palestinian state, has been demonstrated by our positions at the United Nations General Assembly, at the UN Human Rights Council, and elsewhere, including Ireland’s vote in November 2012 in favour of Palestine becoming an Observer State within the UN.
+Ireland’s consistent support for the search for peace in the Middle East, and the achievement of a Palestinian State, has been demonstrated by our positions at the United Nations Security Council during our two-year tenure on the Council from 2021-2022, as well as at the UN General Assembly, at the UN Human Rights Council, and elsewhere.